History of Amsterdam

 The conflicts against England, the Prussian and French troops put an end to the country’s Golden Age.

-Amsterdam, capital of the Netherlands
+Amsterdam, Capital of the Netherlands

-Amsterdam experienced another “Golden Age” during the last decades of the nineteenth century thanks to the Industrial Revolution.
-Amsterdam expanded greatly and built numerous public works, new museums, the Central Station, the Concertgebouw, and the construction of new canals.
+Amsterdam experienced a second Golden Age during the last decades of the 19th century, thanks to the Industrial Revolution.
+This new wealth changes the cityscape considerably, it was a time of great public works, new museums, the Central Station, the Concertgebouw, and the opening of new canals.

 During World War I, the Netherlands remained neutral.

-Amsterdam nowadays
+Amsterdam Nowadays